0xMiya/Guides/Installation/Gentoo/gentoo.md

 ### Groups

-The groups the user is member of define what activites the user an perform.
+The groups the user is member of define what activites the user can perform.

 Group | Description
 ----- | -----------